brumka/PiHole-DOT/README.md

 ```

-Added the call to load NJS modules and referenced the `dot.conf` at the bottom of my current NGINX configuration file `/etc/nginx/nginx.conf`
+Added the call to load NJS modules and referenced the `/etc/nginx/dns.d/dot.conf` at the bottom of my current NGINX configuration file `/etc/nginx/nginx.conf`

 ```
 	user  nginx;